Gaëtan Bong: FC Metz

-Bong continued to recover from his injuries at the start of the 2006–07 season.
-By October 2006, he returned to the first team from injuries, playing for the club's reserves side to gain playing time.
-It wasn't until on 20 October 2006 when he returned to the first team, coming on as a late substitute, in a 2–0 win over Guingamp.
-Bong made another appearance of the season, starting the whole game, in a 0–0 draw against FC Istres on 22 December 2006.
+Bong continued to recover from his injuries at the start of the 2006–07 season, playing for the club's reserves side to gain playing time.
+He returned to the first team on 20 October 2006 as a late substitute in a 2–0 win over Guingamp.
+Bong made another start in a 0–0 draw against FC Istres on 22 December 2006.
 However, Bong was dropped from the first team and never played again, due to his first team opportunities, as well as, his own injury concern.
-At the end of the 2006–07 season, Bong went on to make two appearances in all competitions.
+At the end of the 2006–07 season, Bong had made two appearances in all competitions.

 Bong continued to recover from his injuries at the start of the 2007–08 season.
-It wasn't until on 27 October 2006 when he made his first appearances of the season, coming on as a substitute in the second half, in a 0–0 draw against AS Nancy.
-In a follow up match against Toulouse, Bong started the whole game, keeping another clean sheet, in a 0–0 draw.
-Since returning to the first team, he regained his first team place, playing in the left–back position.
-But he soon found his first team opportunities at the club limited for the rest of the 2007–08 season.
+He made his first appearances of the season on 27 October 2007 as a substitute in the second half of a 0–0 draw against AS Nancy.
+Bong started the next game, a 0–0 draw with Toulouse.
+He kept his first team place, playing in the left–back position, for a few weeks, but found his first team opportunities limited for the rest of the 2007–08 season.
 As a result, Bong played in the club's reserves side in a number of matches.
-At the end of the 2007–08 season, he went on to make twelve appearances in all competitions.
+During the 2007–08 season, he made 12 appearances in all competitions.